 The island is relatively small but because there are so many great places to visit, it’s worth to spend at least 4 days in Mallorca.
 Although you can technically take the bus around Mallorca, they don’t run as often as you’d think and the schedule is especially limited on the weekends.
 Therefore it’s best to pick up a rental car at the airport and opt for an exciting Mallorca road trip instead!

-You can spend a full day in Palma de Mallorca where you can visit the Gothic Palma Cathedral and the Bellver Castle.
+Palma, the island’s capital is one of the best places to stay in Mallorca if you’re looking for a centrally located hotel or resort.
+You can spend a full day here by visiting the Gothic Palma Cathedral and the Bellver Castle and strolling around the city.
 Visiting the beautiful calas such as Cala Pi and Cala d’Or is another must in Mallorca, as well as discovering the cute little mountain towns and monasteries.
 If you’re looking for the best sunset spot on the island, head over to Cap de Formentor where you can get a beautiful panoramic view over Mallorca.

 Recommended by Nadine from Le Long Weekend